Date of Award:

 The RABR system removed N and P through biofilm growth and through struvite precipitation.
 Microalgae biofilm can be harvested and pelletized into fertilizer, and the struvite content will add fertilizer value to the product.
 More research is needed for optimization and scalability of P removal through combined microalgae biofilm and struvite precipitation.

 Hillman, Kyle M., "Observation of Struvite in the Mixed Microalgae Biofilm Matrix of a Rotating Algal Biofilm Reactor During Nutrient Removal from Municipal Anaerobic Digester Filtrate" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7796.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .